stubbsda/diaplexis/README.md

 multi-sheeted version of the library (Polyphyllon) and a simpler but faster version that assumes the entire spacetime complex exists on a single sheet (Monophyllon).
-The Diaplexis library also depends on various external libraries, which for the most part are also needed to build the Synarmosma library: the the Boost library (www.boost.org), Victor Shoup's NTL (www.shoup.net/ntl) for number theory and an implementation of LAPACK that's needed for the calculation of eigenvales of dense matrices.
+The Diaplexis library also depends on various external libraries, which for the most part are also needed to build the Synarmosma library: the the Boost library (www.boost.org), Victor Shoup's NTL (www.shoup.net/ntl) for number theory, the Gnu multiprecision library (www.gmplib.org) and an implementation of LAPACK that's needed for the calculation of eigenvales of dense matrices.
 The Diaplexis library also requires the PugiXML library (www.pugixml.org) for XML processing, used with the parameter and log files.
 The Diaplexis library is released under the Gnu Public License version 3.0 (see LICENSE.txt or www.fsf.org/licensing for details).

 To install the Diaplexis library, enter the directory <code>diaplexis</code> and choose between the Monophyllon and Polyphyllon versions of the library.
 After descending into the desired directory, the command <code>make</code>